syncfusion-content/blazor-docs/blazor/maps/data-labels.md

 ## Adding data labels

-To display data labels in the Maps by setting the field name, with the text value, in the [LabelPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelPath) property of `DataLabelSettings` property.
-The field name can be taken from the shape data or data source.
+To display the data labels in the Maps, set the field name containing the text to be displayed from the data source or shape data in the [LabelPath](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsDataLabelSettings.html#Syncfusion_Blazor_Maps_MapsDataLabelSettings_LabelPath) property of the `DataLabelSettings` property.

 In the following example, the value of `LabelPath` property is set from the field name in the shape data of the Maps layer.